 - The amount wasn't based on the employee's salary.

-What Kinds of Awards Are Restricted from Being Deductible?
+Awards That Are Restricted from Being Deductible

 The IRS defines employee achievement award to include specific terms for length-of-service awards, safety awards, and awards given during "meaningful presentations."
 The award should "not create a significant likelihood of the payment of disguised compensation."